 This is a juice stall on the pavements of Mumbai.
 The mixie or food processor filled with fruit can be seen in the background of his trolley or cart.
 You can see how the juice vendor is washing the utensils.
 It is unlikely that he cleans his equipment properly.
 However patron don't seem to care!
 Even though this is a sure way to get jaundice or gastroenteritis!

-This man selling lemon juice on the pavement near Fort or Fountain seems to have a cleaner place.
+This man selling lemon juice on the pavement near Fort or Fountain has a cleaner place.
 However, as there is no running water it is unlikely that proper hygiene is being maintained.
 A big block of ice is on the left of his cart.
 A food stall selling wada pav is in the background.
 (This photo was shot two years ago)

 Related Images: Coconut water vendor in India or Road side vendors in India blocking the pavements or Crowded market places in India or Vegetable Markets in India